jatin9909/Walmart-Scrapper/README.md

 ## Features

-- Data from Walamrt Website.
+- Data from Walmart Website.
 - Login/Signup option available.
 You can also add different users and view all of them under users section.
 - Changing password facility available.
 - Add new Product by pasting the link of the product from Walmart Website.